-Many agents don’t know it, but it is ok to repeat a course you took last time.
-BUT, you must be sure you are taking it in your new and different renewal period.
+Many agents don’t know it, but repeating a course you took last time is okay.
+But, you must be sure you are taking it in your new and different renewal period.
 Questions?
 Call us at (800) 498-5100

-Suppose you’re selling homeowners insurance, flood insurance, annuities, or long-term care.
+Suppose you sell homeowners insurance, flood insurance, annuities, or long-term care.
 In that case, there are special training courses you must take.
 You may need to re-take them every two years to get commissions.
 Sometimes they are necessary to talk to customers about these products.
-Call us with any of your questions.
+Feel free to call us with any of your questions.

 The Department of Insurance requires all continuing ed schools to pay a special new fee.
 It is 67 cents per credit hour.
-You pay this fee when submitting your California Insurance CE courses to the State.
+When submitting your California Insurance CE courses to the State, you pay this fee.
 This DOI processing fee pays for a private company (Sircon) to document your hours.
 They post the info on their website and handle your license renewal.
 Of course, the cost of license renewals is a separate matter and a different fee . . . about $190 per license this year.